D4rkOnE/DWL-dotfiles-laptop/README.md

 ```
 Enjoy fellow Belgians :)

-## Lockscreen configuration
+## Lockscreen configuration, shutdown monitor and suspend.
+### Lockscreen
 I'm using a combination of swayidle and swaylock for this.
 Install the following packages: swayidle, swaylock-effects-git (from AUR) and wlr-randr.
 My dwl-startup.sh script contains the following line: ```swayidle -w timeout 300 'swaylock --screenshots --clock --effect-blur 7x5 -f' &```.
 This means that swayidle will launch swaylock after 5min by showing a blurred version of my then-current workspace.
+### Shutdown monitor
 The wlr-randr command is used as a keyboard shortcut to shutdown the monitor.
-There
+### Suspend laptop

 ## Screenshots
 I know everyone scrolls immediately to see the screenshots.